 While you’re sipping on your beverage, take a look at the ice sculptures.
 There are plenty of Miami-themed pieces, inspired by the ship’s home port, including the Ocean Drive skyline.
 There are even palm trees etched on the walls and a life-size throne, styled to look like an alligator.

 If you’ve tried other ice bars around the world, don’t be discouraged; this one is well worth a visit.
-Just make sure you take advantage of the colourful cocktails on offer – they’re absolutely delicious.
+Just make sure you take advantage of the colorful cocktails on offer – they’re absolutely delicious.

 Make Dinnertime A Circus